iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ_iM.md

 ### Post
 **NEKO#ΦωΦ**<br>
-> ...
+\> ...
 Regarding Æsir, who disappeared half a year ago, countless questions were raised among fans.
-In addition, the news of his comeback came from a very mysterious source, adding more uncertainty to his return....<br>
+In addition, the news of his comeback came from a very mysterious source, adding more uncertainty to his return....

 Not good news to read when I just woke up (╬ΦдΦ)<br>
 No one will give a damn about his comeback if he didn't give an explanation (ΦωΦ)!<br>
 Here's a song that represents my mood now,「Blow my mind」!